becca6758/readme-generator/README.md

 ## Installation

-Project can be accessed or installed via "https://becca6758.github.io/readme-generator/" or by cloning the repo.
+Project can be installed by cloning the repo.

 Repo Clone:
 1. Go to "https://github.com/becca6758/readme-generator